 IMOLA FAST FACTS

-• In fifteen appearances at Imola, Michael Schumacher only ever finished first, second or retired.
+- In 15 appearances at Imola, Michael Schumacher only ever finished first, second or retired.
 He won here seven times, finished as runner-up five times and retired three times.
 The 2020 race at Imola will be the first at the circuit to not feature the 7-time World Champion since 1991.
 Schumacher won four of the last five San Marino Grands Prix.

-• Carlos Reutemann and Didier Pironi are the only drivers to have scored on every visit to Imola during in its first stint on the calendar.
+- Carlos Reutemann and Didier Pironi were the only drivers to have scored on every visit to Imola during in its first stint on the calendar.
 Reutemann finished third in both 1980 and 1981, while Pironi finished fifth and sixth in 1980 and 1981 respectively and won the San Marino Grand Prix in 1982.
-Lewis Hamilton, Daniel Ricciardo, Lando Norris, Charles Leclerc and Carlos Sainz are the only drivers to score in both the 2020 and 2021 Emilia Romagna Grands Prix.

-• On the weekend of his death, Ayrton Senna took his 65th and final pole position.
-It remained the record for most poles in Formula 1 until Michael Schumacher equalled it at the same track twelve years later.
+- On the weekend of his death, Ayrton Senna took his 65th and final pole position.
+It remained the record for most poles in Formula 1 until Michael Schumacher equalled it at the same track 12 years later.

 2022 EMILIA ROMAGNA GRAND PRIX RECAP